 Poster presentations for the AWHONN MN Section 2023 conference must be original work that pertains to completed clinical education, leadership change, or evidence-based practice projects related to women’s health, obstetric and/or neonatal practice, education, or administration.

-Submissions are due for review by March 1, 2021.
+Submissions are reviewed AWHONN MN Section Leadership team members and are due for review by March 1, 2023.

 You will be asked to provide the following electronically.

-- Title: The title should spark interest, yet still clearly reflect the content.
-It should be a concise statement of the main topic.
+- Title: Should spark interest, yet still clearly reflect the content.
+The title should be a concise statement of the main topic.
+Sample titles:

 - An Animal Assisted Therapy Intervention for High Risk Antepartum Women